f/vue-smart-route/README.md

 ## Async Route Generation (Autocomplete-like)

 **vue-smart-route** supports `async routes` that you can generate routes on demand, on runtime.
-To to that, you should use `async routes` method to matcher:
+To do that, you should use `async routes` method to matcher:

 ```js
 smart: {